Mount Kongo, Kansai’s Snowy Escape

 Trees covered with frost.
 Pretty!

-Finally, we arrived the top of the mountain.
-It supposedly takes hour and a half to the top, but because we aren’t use to walking with snow cleats, it took us closer to two hours to finish the trail.
+Finally, we arrived at the top of the mountain.
+It supposedly takes an hour and a half to the top, but because we aren’t used to walking with snow cleats, it took us closer to two hours to finish the trail.

 Top of Mount Kongo

-At the top of the mountain is a clearing where people usually take a few victory selfies, enjoy snow or a quick bite.
+At the top of the mountain is a clearing where people usually take a few victory selfies and enjoy snow or a quick bite.

 It was -5C but it didn’t feel especially cold.

-Tenporin-ji: Originally built in 665 by En-no Gyojyo; the current temple building was rebuilt in 1962.
+Tenporin-ji: Originally built in 665 by En-no Gyojyo.

 Poor spider!